pwnerguy/pwnerguy.github.io/_posts/2025-11-06-thm-attacktive-directory.md

 # Post-Exploitation
 ---------

 The backup user is the backup account for the Domain Controller.
-This account has a unice permission that allows all AD changes to be synced with this user account and this includes password hashes.
+This account has a permission that allows all AD changes to be synced with this user account and this includes password hashes.

 I'll use a Impacket tool called ``secretsdump.py``.
 This will dump all password hashes that this user has.